 The average cost of a renters insurance premium varies between states.

-Alaska has the lowest cost for a renters policy, at $5 per month, while Louisiana has the highest monthly average, at $34 per month.
+Alaska has the lowest cost for a renters policy, at $6 per month, while Louisiana has the highest monthly average, at $35 per month.
 Most of the states with the highest average cost for personal property coverage are all in the southern U.S.

 Louisiana, Mississippi, Georgia, Texas, and South Carolina all have higher-than-average rates for renters insurance.
 These states also have cities within FEMA’s moderate- to high-risk ranges for hurricanes, which likely affects the average cost of insurance.1

 States with the lowest renters insurance policy costs include Alaska, North Carolina, and Wisconsin, as you can see below.
+Rates are for renters policies with $30,000 in personal property coverage and $100,000 in personal liability coverage.

 Cost of renters insurance by insurance company